21 Flowers That Will Bloom All Year in Florida

 Hibiscus will keep blooming as long as there’s no frost.

-You’ll want to water quite well without letting the soil become water-logged.
+You’ll want to water quite well without letting the soil become waterlogged.
 Hibiscus has a high tolerance for moist to wet soil, but without allowing it to dry out a bit on occasion, mold can become an issue.

-Well-established Hibiscus will bloom in summer weather, showing off their attractive flowers with four to five petals and various colors.
+Well-established hibiscus will bloom in summer weather, showing off their attractive flowers with four to five petals and various colors.
 Individual blooms last only one day, but you should see flowers bloom all year round in Florida’s warm weather.
 If a frost sets in, the plant will likely go dormant for a period and resume blooming when the weather is warm enough.

 Ixora